 Below are written descriptions of our compensation arrangements with our named executive officers.
-We have an employment agreement with Mr. Kenyon, and beginning March 2020, we have consulting agreements with each of Mr. Dagnon and Mr. Evanson.
-Prior to March 2020, Mr. Dagnon and Mr. Evanson provided services to us under our former agreement with MTTR, LLC, which terminated in March 2020.
+We currently have employment agreements with Messrs.
+Trenary, Kenyon, Dagnon and Evanson.
+During fiscal year 2021 and through December 2021, Mr. Dagnon and Mr. Evanson each provided services to us pursuant to consulting agreements, the terms of which are briefly described below, and prior to March 2020, they provided services to us under our former agreement with MTTR, LLC, which terminated in March 2020.
 See "Transactions with Related Persons - MTTR LLC - ONS 5010 Strategic Partnership Agreement" for more information regarding the former MTTR agreement.